Who Is This Credit Card Best For?

 - Very few fees: Like other Navy Federal cards, the Go Rewards card waives a bunch of common fees, apart from penalty fees.
 The lack of a balance transfer fee is particularly outstanding, given the relatively low APR on this card.
-(Unfortunately, there’s no limited-time interest-free promotion on transferred balances.)
 You can also use this card to make purchases abroad and even get a cash advance from a Navy Federal ATM without paying anything extra.

 - Military or Defense Department affiliation required: One of the biggest downsides to the Go Rewards card is that it’s so exclusive: If you don’t qualify for Navy Federal membership, you can’t get the Go Rewards card.

 - Balance transfer deal could be sweeter: Navy Federal is giving new cardholders a low 1.99% introductory rate on balance transfers right now, but only for six months.
 If you have debt on a high-APR card, using the current offer could save you money on interest costs, but you won't have much time to pay off the transfer before the standard APR kicks in.
 You can find longer offers on other cards right now, even if you want to stick with this credit union.

 - No bonus for new cardholders: While cards for this market don’t always have bonuses, Navy Federal offers borrowers with fair credit a bonus on its More Rewards American Express Card, but not on this one.

 Earning Points & Rewards